Jesse L. Lasky Jr.: World War II

 During World War II, Lasky served as a captain in the Combat Photographic Units of the United States Army Signal Corps during four campaigns in the Southwest Pacific, and was decorated by General Douglas MacArthur.
 He organised the Army School of Film Training at the Signal Corps Photographic Center, where writers were instructed to script training films for every branch of the military service.
+He served in Australia.

 Later life

 Returning home after three-and-a-half years of military duty overseas, Lasky resumed his writing career with new books, plays, and films.
 He lectured on creative writing and the history of Hollywood at many American and British institutions, including the Oxford Union.
 He also served as Vice President of the Screen Branch of the Writers Guild of America.

 In 1962, Lasky and his wife, Pat Silver, moved to London.
 They also lived for part of the year in southern Spain, and travelled extensively.
 Lasky was a member of the London gentlemen's Garrick Club and the Company of Military Historians.
 Tsuguharu Foujita's painting of a 17-year-old Lasky, dating from a trip to Paris with his mother in the 1920s, appears on page 180 of Lasky's autobiography, Whatever Happened to Hollywood?, which was published by Funk and Wagnalls in 1975.

-Lasky died on April 11, 1988 from pancreatic cancer.
+Lasky died on April 11, 1988, from pancreatic cancer.